On Tuesday the 30th of July Hobes and myself both had medical appointments.

 Hobes unfortunately had enlarged kidneys with impaired function and I was advised to make palliative accommodations for him.

-While he initially took quite well to the renal prescription diet, his health deteriorated quickly and he was euthanized just 10 days later, at 17:25, on the 9th of August 2019.
+While he initially took quite well to the renal prescription diet, his health deteriorated rapidly and he was euthanized just 10 days later, at 17:25, on the 9th of August 2019.

 Hobes | ? / December / 2011 – 09 / August / 2019